Nau mai, haere mai ki Te Whare Totara.

 Hi, I’m Justine.
 I have been teaching for over 17 years at Surrey Park Early Learning Centre.

-My interests include reading, gardening, walking my dogs and the odd bit of Zumba.
+My interests include reading, gardening and walking my dogs.
 I am passionate about helping children develop numeracy and literacy skills and working with them to develop their interests.